 These DP subject briefs illustrate four key course components.
-I. Course description and aims II.
-Curriculum model overview
+I. Course description and aims

 The DP history course is a world history course based on a comparative and multi-perspective approach to history.
 It involves the study of a variety of types of history, including political, economic, social and cultural, and provides a balance of structure and flexibility.